trickstatement5435/PlayTorrioV3LAN/README.md

 Just click "Cast" in settings to get your webUI link, or click the cast icon while watching something within the regular app to get VLC/MPV/Whatever link.

+Keep in mind this is all vibe coded, I did not do a single lick of coding.
+Sorry if that's hard to hear, but this was just something I wanted to add for personal use and decided to share it hear.
+Go crazy with the code, I'm sure it's not the best considering it's clanker-coded, but don't blame me if it's ass.

 ## What is this?